Batman: The Ride: Structure

 The original installation of the ride at Six Flags Great America features a maximum height of 100 ft, while the installations to follow reached 105 ft.
 Each installation of Batman: The Ride has a track length of approximately 2700 ft.
 The rides reach a top speed of 50 mph and exert up to four times the force of gravity.
 There are five inversions, which are two vertical loops, a zero-g roll and two corkscrews.

 Batman: The Ride clones operate with two steel and fiberglass trains, each containing eight cars.
 Each car seats four riders in a single row for a total of 32 riders per train.

 The ride's original layout was specifically designed to fit in the Yankee Harbor (now DC Universe) themed area at Six Flags Great America, on the space previously occupied by Tidal Wave.
 The layout for each successive attraction is either identical or a mirror image of the original.

 Color scheme

 While some later Batman: The Ride clones opened with dark blue track and supports, the originals were all black.
 Over the years there have been modifications in Batman: The Ride color schemes, with more incorporating yellows, blues and purples.
 The original ride at Six Flags Great America retained the original black color scheme until 2004, when the track was painted yellow and supports dark purple.
 That year, the Six Flags Great Adventure location's original black color scheme was repainted with yellow track.
-For the 2010 season, the Six Flags Magic Mountain and Six Flags Over Georgia locations were repainted with medium blue track.
+For the 2010 season, the Six Flags Magic Mountain and Six Flags Over Georgia locations were both repainted with medium blue track.
 As of 2019, the only installation of Batman: The Ride to retain its all-black color scheme is Six Flags St. Louis.